nasa/openmct/src/plugins/persistence/couch/README.md

 ## Docker Quickstart

-The following process is the preferred way of using couchdb as it is automatic and closely resembles a production environment.
+The following process is the preferred way of using CouchDB as it is automatic and closely resembles a production environment.

 Requirement:
 Get docker compose (or recent version of docker) installed on your machine.
 We recommend [Docker Desktop](https://www.docker.com/products/docker-desktop/)